mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

    Specify the output display format.
 Permitted format values are GRID, CSV, TAB, and VERTICAL.
 The default is GRID.

+.. option:: --object-types=<types>, --search-objects=<types>

+   Search only for/in objects named in <types>, which is a comma-separated list of one or more of the values **procedure**, **function**, **event**, **trigger**, **table**, and **database**.

+   The default is to search in objects of all types.

 .. option:: --pattern=<pattern>, -e=<pattern>

-   Pattern to use when matching.
-This is required when the pattern looks like a connection specification.
+   The pattern to use when matching.
+This is required when the first nonoption argument looks like a connection specification rather than a pattern.

-   If a pattern option is given, the first argument is not treated as a pattern but as a connection specifier.
+   If the :option:`--pattern` option is given, the first nonoption argument is not treated as a pattern but as a connection specifier.

 .. option:: --regexp, --basic-regexp, -G

    Perform pattern matches using the **REGEXP** operator.
 The default is to use **LIKE** for matching.
-This affects the :option:`--database` and :option:`--pattern` options.
+This affects the :option:`--pattern` option.

-.. option:: --search-objects=<types>, --object-types=<types>

-   Search only for/in objects named in <types>, which is a comma-separated list of one or more of the values **procedure**, **function**, **event**, **trigger**, **table**, and **database**.

-   The default is to search in objects of all types.

 .. option:: --server=<source>